Athma-Foundation/fap-of-love/README.md

 ## SUPER IMPORTANT

     Our GPG key is 0xD7C6527B.
 The public key block (ascii armored) is present in this repository.
 Please use it if you need to send us sensitive stuff.
+Encryption is good!
+Keeps big bros away.

+Click on the file and click on "Raw" to download the key or simply use 'git clone' if you know what that is.

 ### Why the name?